Am I eligible?

 - Food & Accommodation at Summer Camp

-- Full training at camp with fellow international and American counsellors to get you ready for your campers
+- Full training at camp with fellow international and American counselors to get you ready for your

 - 24/7 in-country support for peace of mind while you're in the US!